 Users’ needs and their relations

 The “secondary” needs are the ones I’ll be focusing on.
-Figure 1, drawn with the Atlas Wardley Mapping Tool, that shows the relationships between the “secondary” needs.
+Figure 1 shows the relationships between the “secondary” needs.

 A few notes on this map: